 We help enable best-of-breed applications to link together across cities connecting passengers to first and last mile transportation services, enhancing city transport for all.

 Mobile ticketing for mass transit has been in use around the globe for a number of years.

 In cities and transit networks where mobile ticketing has been deployed, adoption levels are on the increase and in some cases over 50% of tickets are sold via the mobile app.

-Download the Top 8 Benefits of Mobile Ticketing for Mass Transit and learn why transit authorities and operators are deploying mobile ticketing across their networks.
+Download the Top 8 Benefits of Mobile Ticketing for Mass Transit white paper and learn why transit authorities and operators are deploying mobile ticketing across their networks.

 Masabi’s award-winning JustRide platform is a cloud-based, deployment-proven, end-to-end mobile ticketing and fare collection system.
 It consists of services for ticket purchase, display and inspection, together with back-end infrastructure for secure payments, ticket management, customer service, reporting and real-time analytics.

 JustRide is operational with over 25 transport agencies and operators round the world, including: Arriva, National Express, Keolis, Thames Clippers, Boston’s MBTA, LA’s Metrolink, Transport for Athens, Las Vegas RTC and New York’s MTA.